Cholesterol in the body

 High Blood Pressure

 When plaque and cholesterol deposits on the arterial walls, the heart exerts extra pressure to pump the blood through them.
 All these deposits along with the calcium particles harden the walls of arteries.
 This results in high blood pressure or hypertension.
 Hypertension is a serious health concern that needs immediate medical attention.
 Consult a doctor and take preventive measures before the condition worsens.
+If the problem of high blood pressure persists for a long time, cut down on foods that are high in cholesterol.

-You should not leave the above-mentioned side effects untreated.
+You should not leave the above-mentioned side effects of high cholesterol untreated.
 It is wise to maintain a proactive approach to avoid these side-effects from arising.
 Let’s take a quick glance at the healthy habits to keep the risks of high cholesterol at bay.
 (Also Read: What is the Diet to Cure Gallbladder Stones? )

 Smoking aggravates the bad cholesterol levels and lowers good cholesterol in the body.
 Therefore, cholesterol keeps building upon the arteries and obstructs the blood flow.
 Smoking also majorly affects the oxygen-carrying capacity of the blood, leading to other health risks like heart attacks.